mozgbrasil/stremio-addon/README.md

 [Extension](https://stremio-dhins.herokuapp.com/) to [Stremio][url-stremio] The next generation media center

-This project was created due to the need to display more years in the filter per year

-Foi feito a publicação das seguintes extensões
+The following extensions have been published

 [https://stremio-addon-tmdb.herokuapp.com/](https://stremio-addon-tmdb.herokuapp.com/)

+This extension was created due to the need to display more years in the filter per year, (TMDB) displays instead of 60 instead of 20 records

 [https://stremio-addon-cinemeta.herokuapp.com/](https://stremio-addon-cinemeta.herokuapp.com/)

+This extension was created due to the need to display more years in the filter per year, (CINEMETA) displays instead of 500 instead of 100 records

 ## Motivation